penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 #### 💭 Substance is abstract!
 No numbers!

 - The visual meaning is defined in the style program.
 This includes all numbers.
-We have built-in types such as `scalar, color, ...` in our style program, which you can read more about [here](https://github.com/penrose/penrose/wiki/Style-language-spec#optional-type-annotations).
+We have built-in types such as `scalar, color, ...` in our style program.
 - The substance program has no built-in functionality, meaning it is infinitely flexible.
 - Define your world in the domain file.
 The domain program also has no built-ins.